 In choosing to travel by rail, you’ll simply be able to admire the Tuscan countryside (and vineyards) from the train window as opposed to being able to taste the many wines produced in the vineyards of the region or see the grape-growing vines up close.

 There are also fewer buses at the weekend.
 When it comes to taking the bus, you can take the SITA bus from Florence to Greve.
 More information can be found here.
 On the other hand, drawbacks of renting a car are traffic in Florence, as well as confusing roads.
-If you’re from a country which drives on the left-hand side of the road, then driving can also be confusing.
+If you’re from a country which drives on the left-hand side of the road, such as the UK or Australia, then driving can also be confusing.

 All said and done, the benefits of having a car are many: being able to reach ‘off the beaten path’ Chianti vineyards, the option to travel what you want, when you want, and the opportunity to stay in beautiful properties across Chianti.